jeffgbutler/practical-functional-java/docs/vsCodeCheatSheet.md

 2. Debugger for Java by Microsoft

-   This extension allows you to set break points in code and
+   This extension allows you to set break points in code and create debug launch configurations.

 3. Java Test Runner by Microsoft

    This extension will show a "Test Explorer" window when any Java file is open.
+From the test explorer you can run any/all unit tests.

 4. Maven for Java by Microsoft

-   THis extension will show a "Maven Projects" window where you can run various maven goals
+   This extension will show a "Maven Projects" window where you can run various maven goals.

 ## Basic Java Support